Jeff Koons: Work

-Jeff Koons rose to prominence in the mid-1980s as part of a generation of artists who explored the meaning of art in a media-saturated era.
-He gained recognition in the 1980s and subsequently set up a factory-like studio in a SoHo loft on the corner of Houston Street and Broadway in New York.
+Following his graduation from the Art Institute in Chicago in 1976, Koons made his way to New York City.
+There, he moved away from creating representations of his personal fantasies and began to explore objective art, commerce, and politics.
+He rose to prominence in the mid-1980s as part of a generation of artists who explored the meaning of art in a newly media-saturated era with his Pre-new The New series.
+With recognition came the establishment of a factory-like studio located in a loft at the corner of Houston Street and Broadway in New York in SoHo.
 It was staffed with over 30 assistants, each assigned to a different aspect of producing his work—in a similar mode as Andy Warhol's Factory.
-Koon's work is produced using a method known as art fabrication.
-Until 2019, Koons had a 1500 sqm studio factory near the old Hudson rail yards in Chelsea and employed upwards of 90 to 120 assistants to produce his work.
+Koons's work is produced using a method known as art fabrication.
+Until 2019, Koons had a 1500 sqm studio factory near the old Hudson rail yards in Chelsea employing 90 to 120 assistants to produce his work.
 More recently, Koons has downsized staffing and shifted to more automated forms of production and relocated to a much smaller studio space.
-Koons used a color-by-numbers system, so that each of his assistants could execute his canvases and sculptures as if they had been done "by a single hand".
+He now uses technology to create his artistic references on computers and color-corrects them until he is satisfied with the results.
+To ensure consistency, Koons implemented a color-by-numbers system, so that each of his assistants could execute his canvases and sculptures as if they had been done "by a single hand".
+Throughout his career, he has consistently explored themes such as consumerist behavior, seduction, banality, and childhood, among others.

 Early Works and Inflatables

+Jeff Koons first began experimenting with the use of ready-made objects and modes of display in his apartment in 1976.
+His fascination with the extravagant world of luxurious goods and their more affordable counterparts led him to collect items like toys, metallic finishes, leopard skin, and porcelain.
 Between 1977 and 1979 Koons produced four separate artworks, which he later referred to as Early Works.
-Starting from 1978 he worked on his Inflatables series, consisting of inflatable flowers and a rabbit of various heights and colors, positioned along with mirrors.
+In 1978 he began working on his Inflatables series, consisting of inflatable flowers and a rabbit of various heights and colors, positioned along with mirrors.
+Koons drew inspiration from Robert Smithson's emphasis on display and connected his work to his father's furniture store displays.
+He documented his work through photography, using it as a means of exploring different installation techniques.